-Boxcryptor’s SSO: Central Authentication with our Zero-Knowledge Promise
+Centralized Authentication with Zero-Knowledge Promise

 Other Advantages of the Crypto Server Setup

-SCIM: Group Management Simple and Secure with the Crypto Server
+SCIM: Group Management Made Simple and Secure

 (1) The Identity Provider contacts the Boxcryptor server and asks it to create or modify the following user or group.
 However, the Boxcryptor server itself should not be able to perform this operation, because since we do not want the Boxcryptor server to have access to the keys due to our zero-knowledge promise.

-(2) The Boxcryptor server therefore forwards the request to the crypto server and asks it to create new keys.
+(2) The Boxcryptor server therefore forwards the request to the Crypto Server and asks it to create new keys.

-(3) The crypto server creates the keys but only sends the encrypted versions back to the Boxcryptor server.
+(3) The Crypto Server creates the keys but only sends the encrypted versions back to the Boxcryptor server.
 This is how all operations work in detail:

 - Adding new users: The IdP sends a request to the Boxcryptor server to create a new user.
-The Boxcryptor server then requests the crypto server to create a new password key and user key.
+The Boxcryptor server then requests the Crypto Server to create a new password key and user key.
 The Crypto Server now requests the KMS to create a KMS key for this user and at the same time creates a randomly generated password key, which the KMS encrypts with the KMS key.
-Then the Crypto server creates a randomly generated user key and encrypts it with the password key.
-The crypto server now sends the encrypted password key, the encrypted user key and the ID of the KMS key to the Boxcryptor server.
-Now the Boxcryptor server can create the user with the encrypted keys.
+Then the Crypto Server creates a randomly generated user key and encrypts it with the password key.
+The Crypto Server now sends the encrypted password key, the encrypted user key and the ID of the KMS key to the Boxcryptor server.
+Now the Boxcryptor server can create the user with the encrypted keys

 - Creating new groups: Since the administrator does not need to create groups in Boxcryptor thanks to SCIM, there is the scenario that a group is created without an existing user (in this case the admin or group owner).
-With SCIM, the crypto server creates an initial group membership key instead and encrypts it with a KMS key.
+With SCIM, the Crypto Server creates an initial group membership key instead and encrypts it with a KMS key.
 This way, an initial user key is no longer necessary.
-The crypto server also creates the keys for group administration together with the KMS.
+The Crypto Server also creates the keys for group administration together with the KMS.

-- Adding a user to a group: The Boxcryptor server sends the encrypted password key, the encrypted user key, and the encrypted group membership key to the crypto server.
-The crypto server decrypts the password key and the group membership key using the KMS.
+- Adding a user to a group: The Boxcryptor server sends the encrypted password key, the encrypted user key, and the encrypted group membership key to the Crypto Server.
+The Crypto Server decrypts the password key and the group membership key using the KMS.
 Now the user key is decrypted with the password key.
 With the user key the group membership key is re-encrypted.
-After that, tThe encrypted group membership key is now sent back to the Boxcryptor server, which can now create the new group membership for the user.
+After that, the encrypted group membership key is now sent back to the Boxcryptor server, which can now create the new group membership for the user.
 Now the user has access to the group.

-Advantages of this SCIM setup
+Advantages of the SCIM setup

 With SCIM, the Boxcryptor admin does not have to create users actively in Boxcryptor anymore, but only once centrally in the SCIM user management.
-An additional advantage is that the key creation is synchronous, because the Boxcryptor server can communicate with the crypto server at any time.
+An additional advantage is that the key creation is synchronous, because the Boxcryptor server can communicate with the Crypto Server at any time.
 The final state (the new or changed groups and users) is therefore always immediately available on the Boxcryptor server.